DIMITRI P. AGAMANOLIS, M. D. Akron Childrens Hospital Northeast Ohio Medical University Neuropathology

 HYDROCEPHALUS

 Hydrocephalus is dilatation of the cerebral ventricles.
-This dilatation results from a variety of causes, the common denominator of which is obstruction of CSF circulation.
+This dilatation has a variety of causes, the common denominator of which is obstruction of CSF flow.
 Approximately 600-700 ml of CSF is produced daily by the choroid plexuses.
 From the lateral ventricles, CSF enters the third ventricle through the foramina of Monro and then flows into the fourth ventricle through the aqueduct.
 It exits from the fourth ventricle into the subarachnoid space through the foramina of Luschka and Magendie.
 It bathes the spinal cord and flows over the cerebral convexities to the arachnoid villi through which it is absorbed into the venous circulation.
 Hydrocephalus may result from the following causes:

 Hypersecretion of CSF: choroid plexus papilloma